Sushanth-Manakhari/autosearch/README.md

 	- Import the autosearch.sql file to your database

-	- Run the app by going to your server.
+	- Run the app by going to your server url.
 Enjoy!